TienActor/Code-app-tin-nhan/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Project can help you take communication for every one you want if you have email .
+This project has been set up database for relative project .
+I hope you can support for my project

 A few resources to get you started if this is your first Flutter project: